-Like ETFs, ETNs are negotiable securities that trade in the secondary market, can be bought on margin (with borrowed money) and sold short.
-Additionally, both securities are tax efficient, although ETNs typically subject their investors to less taxation than ETFs.* Because there is no ownership of portfolio assets involved with an ETN, there are no dividend or capital gains payments.
-Therefore, ETNs are only taxable when sold or at maturity.
+Additionally, both securities are considered tax efficient, although ETNs typically subject investors to less taxation than ETFs.* Since ETNs don’t involve ownership of portfolio assets, there are generally no dividend or capital gains distributions.
+As a result, ETNs are typically taxable only when sold or at maturity.

 *Most ETFs are passively managed.
 Therefore, an ETF’s portfolio involves less trading, resulting in fewer taxable transactions reported to the IRS.
 This is why ETFs are considered tax efficient.